Writing your research proposal

 Ethical considerations

-Outline any ethical concerns which arise from either your research topic or your proposed methods of collating data.
+You should outline any ethical concerns which arise from either your research topic or your proposed methods of collating data.

 Bibliography